ARMmbed/mbed-os-5-docs/docs/reference/configuration/configuration.md

 - `name` is the name of the library. **This is a required field.**
 - `config` defines the configuration parameters of the library, as the section about [defining configuration parameters](#defining-configuration-parameters) explains.
-- `macros` is a list of extra macros that are defined when compiling a application that includes this library. `macros` defines the provided list of C preprocessor macros.
+- `macros` is a list of extra C preprocessor macros that are defined when compiling an application that includes this library.
 - `target_overrides` is a dictionary with target-specific values for the configuration parameters.

 All configuration parameters defined in `mylib` have a `mylib.` prefix.
 In `mbed_app.json`, `buffer_size` is accessible using the name `mylib.buffer_size`.

 Use `target_overrides` to override the values of the parameters, depending on the current compilation target.
 The configuration system matches keys in `target_overrides` against target labels.
 (You can find a description of Mbed targets in our documentation about [adding and configuring targets](/docs/development/tools/adding-and-configuring-targets.html).)
 If a key inside `target_overrides` matches one of the target labels, the parameter values change according to the value of the key.

-It is an error for `mbed_lib.json` to override configuration parameters that were not defined.
+It is an error for `mbed_lib.json` to override an undefined configuration parameter.

 #### Overriding target attributes